Alvise Loredan: Military and civil service in Lombardy and overseas

 In 1431, the third war against the Duchy of Milan, ruled by the ambitious Filippo Maria Visconti, began.
 On 19 May, Loredan was elected captain of the squadron sent to harass Genoese shipping in the waters of the Levant.
 In this capacity, Loredan executed a landing against the Genoese colony of Chios.
 On 27 January 1432, he was elected as a sopracomito in the Tyrrhenian Sea fleet, and thus came under the command of his uncle, the celebrated admiral Pietro Loredan.
 In 1433–34, he assumed his first civil post as podestà (governor) and captain of Belluno.
 In 1435, he was elected as captain of the muda (trade convoy) to "Romania" (the lands of the Byzantine Empire and the Black Sea).

 From December 1436 to September 1438 he was provveditore (commissioner, charged with both civil and military affairs) at Bergamo.
 His tenure coincided with the start of the fourth war against Milan, and the Visconti offensive under Niccolò Piccinino in Lombardy; in the event, however, Piccinino turned towards Brescia rather than Bergamo.

 At around this time his first wife, with whom he had two sons, Francesco and Giovanni, died, and in 1441, Lordan married Isabella Cocco di Nicolò, herself a widow from a first marriage to Benedetto Foscarini.
-She bore him another two sons, Marco and Nicolò.
+They had another two sons, Marco and Nicolò.
 In the same year, Loredan became head of the sestiere of Dorsoduro, after moving his residence from his family's traditional parish of St. Canciano to the island of Giudecca.

 The Loredans were proponents of Venice's traditional, maritime orientation, and viewed with distrust its expansion on the Italian mainland (the Terraferma), which had brought it into conflict with Milan.
 Alvise Loredan shared this view, as can be seen from a proposal he brought before the Great Council in February 1442, ordering the governors of Bergamo to demolish its fortifications as a sign of goodwill and trust towards Visconti, following the conclusion of peace with Milan at the Treaty of Cremona.
 The proposal failed to pass; nevertheless he was voted as admiral of the Gulf for the year.
 Throughout the summer and autumn of 1442 he led operations against Aragonese corsairs in the waters off Albania and southern Italy, as well as subduing the towns of Zenta (now a suburb of Split) and Budva.
 On 3 February 1443, Loredan was elected as Procurator of St Mark's de Supra (in charge of the cathedral itself), but allowed to continue to reside in Giudecca in exchange for an annual rent of 70 ducats.